 A. During the continuation of the Annual Stockholders' Meeting of the Issuer held on 09 September 2022 at 9:00 a.m. via Zoom Video Conference, the following events transpired:

 Item 4(b).
 Election of Directors.
-Due to the failure to meet the requirement that 50%+1 share of the OCS should be present in person or by proxy, no election of members of the Board of Directors could be held.
-The following shall continue to serve as directors in holdover capacity:
+The issuer met the requirement of 50%+1 share of the OCS present in person or by proxy.
+Thus, the following have been duly elected as members of the Board of Directors: